hashimgujjar447/PYTHON_TKINTER/LOGIN_SIGNUP_APP/README.md

 - ✅ Username uniqueness check
 - ✅ Data saved to `users.json`
 - ✅ Error and success dialogs using `messagebox`
+- ✅ Profile Page:
+  - Displays logged-in user's profile details.
+  - Shows username and password (can be replaced with more details later).

 ---